swarup81/ELECTION_ANALYSIS/README.md

  * Raymond Anthony Doane received 11,606 votes, 3.1% of votes out of the total votes.

+following is the code to generate vote count and percentage:

  Retrieve vote count and percentage

         votes = candidate_votes.get(candidate_name)